SkyFlare108/Save-Yourself-Video-Game/README.md

 ## Running the Application:

-- The`.gba` file from this repository is the built C program compatible with any Game Boy Advance (GBA) emulator to play the game
+- The`.gba` file from this repository is the built C program, compiled using a Docker image for a consistent development environment.
+The image includes all necessary tools to ensure smooth compilation.
+It is compatible with any Game Boy Advance (GBA) emulator.
     - Popular options include **VisualBoyAdvance** or **mGBA**.
 - Simply load the `.gba` file in the emulator to start playing!